The Secrets of Starting a Successful Boutique Hotel

 Perhaps that blend of old and new is why it’s become such a favorite with guests from across the globe, boasting a high occupancy rate since opening in late 2015.

 The hotel is a collaboration among Burke, the co-owner of a local coffeeshop and bakery who has worked on urban renewal projects, her husband, Jonathan Cohen, a building contractor who owns a company that specializes in commercial and residential energy retrofits, and two friends.
-One is former extreme athlete Matt Siegel, whom Jess and Jonathan met in a birthing class (with Matt’s wife, of course), and the other is Gabe Genauer, a colleague of Jonathan’s in the construction field.
+One is former extreme athlete Matt Siegel, whom Jess and Jonathan met in a birthing class (with Matt’s wife), and the other is Gabe Genauer, a colleague of Jonathan’s in the construction field.

 Burke’s upbringing didn’t suggest that she would one day become co-owner of a super-hip boutique hotel that’s been featured in the pages of The New York Times travel section.